- Spa area

 Processing fee: 2,50 € per person

-Please note that the tickets for the royal castles can only be purchased for the same day of the visit!
+Please note that the tickets for the royal castles can only be purchased directly in the ticket center for the same day of the visit!

 Days on which Schloss Neuschwanstein is closed: